 Tankmates for Bamboo Shrimp

 Bamboo shrimp are peaceful animals that feel comfortable in a group of three or four individuals.
-You can combine them with snails (Ramshorn snails, Nerite snails, Malaysian Trumpet snails and etc.), virtually all other freshwater shrimp which share the same water requirements (for example, Cherry shrimp, Snowball shrimp, Caridina cf. Babaulti, Ghost shrimp, Amano shrimp), and small non-aggressive fish (providing that they have cover to hide in after molting).
+You can combine them with snails (Ramshorn snails, Nerite snails, Malaysian Trumpet snails, Japanese trapdoor snails, Mystery snails, etc.), virtually all other freshwater shrimp which share the same water requirements (for example, Cherry shrimp, Snowball shrimp, Caridina cf. Babaulti, Ghost shrimp, Amano shrimp, Vampire shrimp, Blue tiger shrimp, Blue Velvet Shrimp, etc), and small non-aggressive fish (providing that they have cover to hide in after molting).

 It is not a good idea to keep them with big fish or crabs because despite their size they are absolutely harmless and relatively defenseless.